suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 cannot click.
 This adds a nice visual effect to align with the `guard clause`protection we just added.

-We can dynamically set the class name of an `li` again using a `ternary`
+We can dynamically set the class name of a `li` again using a `ternary`
 expression:

 ```jsx